 - Community involvement.

 Eligible members are invited to submit their entry through the online entry form.
-In additional to the entry form, entrants are asked to attach supporting documentation that includes;
+In addition to the entry form, during Stage 2, entrants are asked to attach supporting documentation that includes;

 - Employer reference (maximum three references)

 - Portfolio of works (maximum of four pages)

 - High resolution head shot.